 Some or all of the hazard communication labels shown below can be found in various locations on board your boat.
 The labels appropriate for your boat are determined by the standard and optional equipment actually installed on board your boat upon delivery.
 Check with your dealer to find out what labels your boat should have.
 If any label is missing, ask your dealer for a free replacement.
-Premier has all labels available online.
-Go to www.shop.pontoons.com to get replacement label.

 IMPORTANT: The Purpose of these labels is to prevent accidents, injury, or death.
 Make sure everyone on board reads and fully understands them!
-A complete list of these labels is available from Premier Marine.